 Through our practical clinics, informative discussions, mindful movement and free time for quiet contemplation, you’ll develop a valuable set of tools for establishing a consistent, sustainable running practice.
 Join us in Moab to immerse yourself in the powerful healing energy of this vibrant desert landscape as you run scenic, challenging trails at a pace that is playful, relaxed and social.
 There’s no pressure to keep up with anyone else!

 Day 1 Thursday | Powerful Posture

 Our program begins at 2:00 pm at Red Cliffs Lodge.
 After checking in and settling into your room, we’ll have an official welcome orientation meeting, during which your retreat leader will review what’s in store for the upcoming days and answer your questions.
-After the meeting, we’ll hop on a nearby trail for our first group run.
-After a short warm up, we’ll pause and practice the key elements of the Power Posture, after which we’ll put these tips into practice during our relaxed shake out run of about four or five miles.
+After the meeting, we’ll carpool (kindly asking for volunteers) to a nearby trail for our first group run.
+After a short warm up, we’ll pause and practice the key elements of the Power Posture, after which we’ll put these tips into practice during our relaxed shake out run.
 After freshening up back at the lodge, we’ll enjoy a fresh-prepared meal at the Red Cliffs Lodge’s Cowboy Grill.

-Time on trail (including breaks and clinic): 90 minutes – 2 hours
+Time on trail (including breaks and clinic): 90 minutes (approx)

 Time on trail (including breaks and clinic): 2 – 3 hours

 Day 4 Sunday | Feeling Fine at Fisher Towers